Launch Profiles¶

 A launch profile may also declare a memo seed.
 Unlike a prompt overlay, a memo seed does not change the role prompt.
 Instead it writes managed-memory content into the launched agent's fixed houmao-memo.md file and/or contained pages/ tree.

 Memo seeds are applied before prompt composition and provider startup.
 That means the managed prompt header, prompt overlay, and provider bootstrap all see the already-seeded houmao-memo.md path and page tree.
-Launch-time direct overrides such as --agent-name, --auth, --workdir, or prompt appendix flags do not rewrite the stored memo seed, and direct agents launch --agents ... or project easy instance launch --specialist ... launches do not apply one because no reusable launch profile was selected.
+Launch-time direct overrides such as --name, --auth, --workdir, or prompt appendix flags do not rewrite the stored memo seed, and direct project agents launch --specialist ... launches do not apply one because no reusable project profile was selected.

 Supported seed source forms are: